infocentric/ic-zerobot/README.md

 # ic-zerobot-logic
 The logic which allows zerobot to interact between all the system

+#Just set the JiraAdapter endpoint in WebEndpoints.config and you are ready to go :)

 #The Task Model as json should look somethink like this when calling the ICZerobot
 {